 Policies and Deadlines

-From: Interim Dean Andreana Clay and Associate Dean John Elia
+From: Dean Andreana Clay and Associate Dean John Elia

 Welcome to the College of Health & Social Sciences,

 This section is to inform you of the College and University policies that may affect you.
-Knowledge of these deadlines and policies (viewed in the SF State Academic Bulletin) will help you navigate the bureaucracy of the University while helping you succeed and graduate in a timely manner.
+Knowledge of these deadlines and policies (viewed on the Bulletin) will help you to navigate the bureaucracy of the University while helping you succeed and graduate in a timely manner.
 Policies can be intimidating sometimes, but they ensure an equitable, consistent and reliable process for each student.

 This information is subject to change.